The Astrophysics Data System Logo astrophysics data system

 The syntax for these operators are references(query) and citations(query).

-citations(author:"huchra, john") # returns the list of papers citing John Huchra's papers
+citations(author:“huchra, john”) returns the list of records citing John Huchra’s papers

-citations(abstract:HST) # returns papers citing papers which have "HST" in their abstract
+citations(abstract:JWST) returns records citing papers which have “JWST” in their abstract

 One powerful aspect of having these operators at our disposal when creating a query is that we can combine them with additional search terms to expand or narrow your query.
 For example, the following query finds all papers which cite the original JWST paper as well as papers which contain the terms “Webb” or “JWST” in their abstract: